 The flu season is unpredictable, but it often occurs from October to May and usually peaks between December and February, which is why flu vaccine should be given as soon as it becomes available each year.

 Flu spreads through the air when people cough or sneeze and people nearby inhale the virus.
 The flu virus can also be spread to adults and children when a person wipes their eyes or puts their hands in their mouth after touching a surface that has flu virus on it.

-Even healthy people can get the flu, and it can be serious.
+Even healthy people can get the flu, and it can be serious or possibly deadly.
 Remember that many adults and children are at high risk for complications to flu and that we can help protect them by vaccinating ourselves and our loved ones.